jasonmuzzy/aoc-copilot/README.md

 <a id="extended-run-options"></a>
 ### Extended `run` Options

+**TODO:** document how to re-run examples for solved puzzles using testsOnly parameter.

 **TODO:** document how to supply own egdb entries to add support for as-yet unsupported years/days.